It's important to understand the distinction of machine learning versus other forms of automation analytics. Older-generation...

 It's much better to build a system that can learn about problems from the network experts who use it -- much like training a person who is new to the field of networking.
 Then, as new problems and solutions are found, the system would learn the symptoms and the resulting actions to take.

 Most of the industry agrees the integration of AI is among the benefits of machine learning.
 For our purposes, think of machine learning and deep learning as examples of neural network technology.
 A neural network is trained when it is fed a lot of data from the domain in question -- along with the appropriate answer or response.
 The neural network learns the appropriate response when presented with new data.
 In a sense, these networks are not learning as much as being trained to respond to general classes of input data.
+Some of the benefits of machine learning in networking that will be discussed include:

 Benefits of machine learning and network management